-AN ORDINANCE TO AMEND AND REORDAIN CHAPTER 24, ZONING, OF THE CODE OF THE COUNTY OF JAMES CITY, VIRGINIA, BY AMENDING ARTICLE VI, OVERLAY DISTRICTS, DIVISION 3, FLOODPLAIN AREA REGULATIONS, SECTION 24-590, DESIGNATION OF FLOODPLAIN DISTRICTS AND SECTION 24-595 REGULATIONS FOR CONSTRUCTION.
+AN ORDINANCE TO AMEND AND REORDAIN CHAPTER 24, ZONING, OF THE CODE OF THE COUNTY OF JAMES CITY, VIRGINIA, BY AMENDING ARTICLE VI, OVERLAY DISTRICTS, DIVISION 3, FLOODPLAIN AREA REGULATIONS, SECTION 24-590, DESIGNATION OF FLOODPLAIN DISTRICTS AND SECTION 24-595, REGULATIONS FOR CONSTRUCTION.

-BE IT ORDAINED by the Board of Supervisors of the County of James City, Virginia, that Chapter 24, Zoning, is hereby amended and reordained by amending Section 24-590, Designation of floodplain district and Section 24-595, Regulations for construction.
+BE IT ORDAINED by the Board of Supervisors of the County of James City, Virginia, that Chapter 24, Zoning, is hereby amended and reordained by amending Article VI, Overlay Districts, Division 3, Floodplain Area Regulations, by amending Section 24-590, Designation of floodplain districts and Section 24-595, Regulations for construction.